AbeerVaishnav13/vim-pairs-basic/README.md

 This is a very basic implementation of auto-pairing of brackets and quotations for vim/neovim.

 ## Installation
-1. Download a the files in `.zip` format and unzip the contents.
+1. Download the files in `.zip` format and unzip the contents.
 2. Copy the `autopair.vim` file in your vim/neovim config directory.
 3. Copy and paste this line in your `.vimrc` or `init.vim`:
 ```